SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-02-27-the-proper-way-to-cold-email-my-trip-to-university-of-new-hampshire.md

 Before I wrote my email, I did the research.
 At the time he just finished creating his play which is now a Netflix special called ‘Homecoming King’.
 So I went to go watch it and then came back and sent him an email praising his show.
 Within minutes Hasan wrote back and we were able to shoot the interview.

+## What Does My Cold Email Need To Address?:

+Now once you have understood, their likes and dislikes, before you begin to write the email you need to ask yourself four questions:
+Why am I reaching out to this specific individual and organization?
+How will I make this person feel special?
+What value do you and your organization bring?
+What do you want them to do?
+(Call To Action)

+These four questions will help you formulate your email and will help you keep it write to the point.

+## Show Me Who You Are:

+Now as you begin to write your email, think about who you are.
+Basically, identify who you are and figure out what is your brand archetype.